2022 World Series: Ratings

 Figures are per cited sourcing and subject to revision.

 Radio

 For the 25th consecutive year, ESPN Radio aired the series in the United States.
-Dan Shulman called the play-by-play, with Eduardo Pérez and Jessica Mendoza as color analysts and Buster Olney as field reporter.
+Dan Shulman called the play-by-play, with Jessica Mendoza and Eduardo Pérez as color analysts and Buster Olney as field reporter.
 Kevin Winter and Doug Glanville hosted the pregame coverage.
 This was Shulman's 12th and final World Series broadcast for ESPN Radio, with Jon Sciambi succeeding him in 2023.

-TUDN Radio broadcast the series in Spanish, with an announcing crew including Jesús Acostas, Enrique Burak, Alberto Ferreiro, José Luis Nápoles, Luis Eduardo Quiñones and Antonio de Valdes.
+TUDN Radio broadcast the series in Spanish, with an announcing crew including Jesús Acosta, Enrique Burak, Alberto Ferreiro, José Luis Nápoles, Luis Eduardo Quiñones and Antonio de Valdes.
 The flagship radio stations for both teams broadcast the series locally.
-In Philadelphia, WIP-FM and WTTM aired the games in English and in Spanish respectively, while KBME and KLAT did so in Houston.
+In Philadelphia, WIP-FM and WTTM aired the games in English and Spanish respectively, while KBME and KLAT did so in Houston.
 During the Phillies-Eagles conflict for Game 5, WIP-FM aired the Eagles game while the Phillies aired on KYW and WPHT.